AnimatedLEDStrip/client-ruby/README.md

 ```

 ## Sending Data

+### AnimationData
-An animation can be sent to the server by creating an `AnimationData` instance, then calling `sendAnimation` with the instance as the argument.
+An animation can be sent to the server by creating an `AnimationData` instance, then calling `send_animation` with the instance as the argument.

 ```ruby
 cc = ColorContainer.new